-- a.
-Obtained using φ =0.6 based on good driving conditions. - 7.3.2.
-A plan note should be included by the designer which states the following hammer criteria: At the End Bent locations, a diesel pile driving hammer with a rated energy between 20.0 foot-kips and 23.0 foot-kips will be required to drive 12x53 steel H-piles to practical refusal without encountering excessive blow counts or damaging the piles.
+7.3.2.
+A plan note should be included by the designer which states the following hammer criteria: At the End Bent locations, a diesel pile driving hammer with a rated energy of 10 to 20 foot-kips is required to drive 12x53 steel H-piles to practical refusal without encountering excessive blow counts or damaging the piles.